 Well, let’s start making some awesome Korean Baeksuk or Chicken Soup using the IP!

 - Rinse chicken and trim off fat.
 I used a cornish hen here but you can use a regular young chicken too.
-Just double my recipe for a 2 lb regular chicken.
+Just double my recipe for a 2 lb regular chicken AND INCREASE COOK TIME.
 I cut the tail off (it has a lot of unhealthy fat), trim off fat around the bottom area and also trim fat off the shoulder area.

 - Peel 5-6 cloves of garlic and onion.